maoschanz/emoji-selector-for-gnome/README.md

 # Installation
 > How to manually install the extension ?

-Copy the "emoji-selector@maestroschan.fr" folder to ~/.local/share/gnome-shell/extensions/ and then restart the gnome shell environnment like a dick with Alt+F2 (you just have to type r in the prompt).
+Download the zip archive, and then copy the "emoji-selector@maestroschan.fr" folder to ~/.local/share/gnome-shell/extensions/ You may need to restart the gnome shell environnment like a dick with Alt+F2 (you just have to type r in the prompt).

 > It's ugly !

 It will be less ugly if you have the « Twitter Color Emoji » font, or the « EmojiOne Color » font installed on your system.
+These fonts are on github, use the f\*cking search bar.

-# Your eventual observations
+# Your eventual observations :
 > Can you add a "last used" category ?

 Maybe later, yes.